 It’s up to us to see this across the finish line and ensure our roadless forests are once again protected for years to come.
 Tell the US Forest Service that you support President Biden’s Southeast Alaska Sustainable Strategy to restore roadless rule protections on the Tongass, end large-scale old-growth logging in the forest, and invest in Tribal priorities and community-led partnerships in Southeast Alaska.

 Conserving old-growth forests in the Tongass and similar carbon-rich mature and old-growth forests in Roadless protected areas across Washington state is one of the single biggest and boldest steps the Administration can take to address the climate change and biodiversity crises.

 The Tongass is our backyard at just 500 miles from Washington.
 We share business, economic, and cultural connections.
 While Washington Wild has taken bold action to protect wilderness and slow climate change, the fight does not end at our borders.
 We’ve been standing up for the Tongass since 2019 because it’s public land entrusted to all of us.
-Catch-up on this issue at the media links below.
+View a list of over 600 Washington State stakeholders who formally support Roadless Area protections at the button below.

 07/02/21 The Seattle Times (Letter), “Tongass rainforest: Protect our forests too“

 07/02/21 The Seattle Times (Letter), “Tongass rainforest: Broken Connection“

 06/27/21 The Seattle Times (Op-Ed), “Name the Tongass rainforest a Carbon Forest Reserve to save it“